silphid/jen/README.md

 - `templates`
   - `TEMPLATE_NAME`
     - `spec.yaml` (defines actions/steps/variables)
-    - `src` (template files to render, but this dir can be named whatever you want)
+    - `project` (template files to render, but this dir can be named whatever you want)
     - `bin` (template-specific scripts)

 ### Scripts `bin` directories and your `PATH`

-DevOps-oriented shell scripts can be packaged and distributed with your jen templates and can be either "shared" (all projects can use them, regardless of which template they use) or "template-specific" (only accessible when a specific template is used).
+DevOps-oriented shell scripts that rely on your project variables can be packaged and distributed with your jen templates.
+Those scripts can be placed in three kinds of locations (in order of precedence):

+- project-level `bin` dir in project's root contains project-specific scripts (only accessible from that project).
+- template-level `bin` dir contains template-specific scripts (only accessible from projects associated with that template).
+- top-level `bin` dir in git repo contains shared scripts (accessible from all projects regardless of which template they are associated with).

-When executing any action or shell command, jen always prepends your `PATH` env var with the template-specific `bin` directory, followed by the shared one.
-That means you can override shared scripts at the template level by redefining scripts with the same name as shared ones.
+When executing any action or shell command, jen always prepends your `PATH` env var with the three directories above, in that order.
+That means you can override scripts at a more specific level by redefining them with the same names as less specific ones.

 ## Set Jen environment variables